ccgilroy/ma-thesis/doc/asa_draft/05_results.md

 ![](../../output/figures/white_married_2way.png)

 Figure [NUMBER] presents two demographic characteristics without a single coherent trajectory: the proportion of white individuals and the proportion of different-sex married couple households.
-One structural implication of the "there goes the gayborhood" trope is the idea that gay neighborhoods are experiencing an influx and increased prevalence of straight, white, married couples across the board, and that this is what poses a general threat to gay culture and institutions in these spaces.
-From these data, this is not necessarily true.
+One structural implication of the "there goes the gayborhood" hypothesis is the idea that gay neighborhoods are experiencing an influx and increased prevalence of straight, white, married couples across the board, and that this is what poses a general threat to gay culture and institutions in these spaces.[^prevalence] From these data, this is not necessarily true.
 Of course, this descriptive finding is subject to the caveat that I am observing a short period of time with noisy data.
 Further investigation could confirm or undermine this.

-[FOOTNOTE] Strictly speaking, an influx would refer to counts, and increase prevalence would refer to proportions.
+[^prevalence]: Strictly speaking, an influx would refer to counts, and increase prevalence would refer to proportions.
 If in-migration and displacement is the primary concern, the former matters more; if change in the culture or tone of an area matters more, the latter does.
 I present the latter here, but intend to do justice to both ways of looking at the data.

 ![](../../output/figures/rent_education_2way.png)